Ildemaro Vargas Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.85 team ERA ranks 26th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.84).

-- Reds pitchers combine to surrender 153 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- Reds pitchers combine to allow 156 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed six scoreless innings while giving up five hits.
+- The lefty last pitched on Tuesday against the Chicago Cubs, when he went 3 1/3 innings, allowing four earned runs while giving up five hits.

-- The 25-year-old has put up an ERA of 5.31, with 6.5 strikeouts per nine innings, in 20 games this season.
-Opponents have a .281 batting average against him.
+- In 11 games this season, the 24-year-old has amassed an ERA of 2.35, with 9.8 strikeouts per nine innings.
+Opponents are batting .196 against him.

 © 2023 Data Skrive.
 All rights reserved.